The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications

-Figs. \ref{fig:pareto_0db} and \ref{fig:pareto_20db} illustrate the achievable Pareto boundaries between the secrecy rate and the SMI at low (0 dB) and high (20 dB) SNR regimes, respectively.
+Figs.~\ref{fig:pareto_0db} and \ref{fig:pareto_20db} illustrate the achievable Pareto boundaries between the secrecy rate $R_{\mathrm{sec}}$ and the SMI $R_s$ at low (0~dB) and high (20~dB) SNR, respectively.

-In Fig. \ref{fig:pareto_0db} (0 dB SNR), several key observations can be made.
-First, our proposed algorithm significantly outperforms the naive time-sharing baseline, demonstrating the substantial gains from the joint optimization of secrecy and sensing objectives.
-Second, the WMMSE-based benchmark, while achieving a strong communication-sensing trade-off, cannot incorporate the eavesdropper and consequently achieves a lower secrecy rate than our proposed method for any given level of SMI.
-The GSVD-based precoder, designed solely to maximize the secrecy rate, does not consider sensing, and its performance is therefore independent of the system weights; it is thus represented by a single operating point.
+In Fig.~\ref{fig:pareto_0db} (0 dB SNR), several key observations can be made.
+First, the proposed method significantly outperforms the naive time-sharing baseline, demonstrating the substantial gains from the joint optimization of secrecy and sensing objectives.
+Second, the WMMSE-based precoding, while achieving a strong communication--sensing tradeoff, cannot incorporate the eavesdropper and consequently achieves a lower secrecy rate than the proposed method for any given level of SMI.
+The GSVD-based precoding, designed solely to maximize the secrecy rate, does not consider sensing, and its performance is therefore independent of the system weights; it is thus represented by a single operating point.
 Most notably, at this low SNR, this GSVD-based point is suboptimal even in terms of secrecy rate.
-Compared to the SCA-SDR benchmark, which jointly accounts for the sensing and secrecy rate, the proposed method still achieves better performance.
-The rationale behind these performance gains is analyzed in the next paragraph.
+Compared to the SCA-SDR precoding, which jointly accounts for the secrecy rate and the SMI, the proposed method still achieves better performance.
+The rationale behind these performance gains is discussed below.